10 Application administration

 Note

 The systemctl command has a set of sub-commands that are useful for working with applications.
-Providing those commands looks like systemctl <subcommand> <application>.
-Often systemctl has to be run as sudo, since you’re working with an application for all users of the system.
+They look like systemctl <subcommand> <application>.
+Often systemctl has to be run as sudo, since you’re working with an application for all system users.

-The most useful systemctl commands include status for checking whether a program is running or not, start, stop, and restart for a stop followed by a start.
-Many applications also support a reload command, which reloads configuration settings without having to actually restart the process.
-Exactly which settings require a restart vs a reload varies from one application to another.
+The most useful systemctl commands include start and stop, status for checking whether a program is running, and restart for a stop followed by a start.
+Many applications also support a reload command, which reloads configuration settings without restarting the process.
+Which settings require a restart vs. a reload depends on the application.

 If you’ve changed a service’s systemd configuration, you can load changes with daemon-reload.
 You also can turn a service on or off for the next time the server starts with enable and disable.